radiantlogic-v8/documentation-new/documentation/configuration/identity-views/identity-views.md

 7. Click **ADD**.
 8. Click **SAVE**.

-When client queries reach the RadiantOne DN configured in step 6, the entries located in the merged backend at the lcoation configured in step 5 are returned.
+When client queries reach the RadiantOne DN configured in step 6, the entries located in the merged backend at the location configured in step 5 are returned.

 ## LDAP Proxy View Advanced Settings